scalahub/Kiosk/README.md

 A library on top of Ergo-Appkit for interacting with the Ergo Blockchain

+Note: The web-based frontend has been moved to separate project [KioskWeb](https://github.com/scalahub/KioskWeb)
 ### Examples

 - [Basic examples](src/test/scala/org/sh/kiosk/ergo) to compile contracts and get addresses.